FDA approved for more than 25 years

 Some research has found that tea tree oil has anti-inflammatory, antifungal, and antibacterial properties.
 In dermatology, tea tree oil is used to treat issues like acne, athlete’s foot, and skin infections.
 You might even find tea tree oil in mouthwash, since research shows it could help treat gingivitis.

 We’ll be blunt: While you’ll find tea tree oil in shampoos, conditioners, and various hair treatments, the scientific evidence connecting tea tree oil to hair and scalp health is somewhat limited.
-A few studies have some optimistic conclusions, but there’s still a lot we don’t know when it comes to what tea tree oil does for hair.
+A few studies have some promising conclusions, but there’s still a lot we don’t know when it comes to what tea tree oil does for hair.

 Dandruff is a fairly common scalp condition characterized by a flaky, dry scalp.
 For people with dandruff, finding the right scalp treatment to get rid of dandruff can be a big challenge.